Feel like makin’ love

 Bob James 2010 Java Jazz Festival

 In 1974 an instrumental version of "Feel Like Making Love" was released by jazz musician Bob James on his debut LP One on CTI Records.
 James talked with David Ma, writer for Wax Poetics, "This song was written by Gene McDaniels.
 I was hired to play piano on Roberta Flack’s record and that’s where I first heard this tune.
 It was a great song and I had a feeling it could be a hit.
 We were in the studio recording her version, and within a couple weeks I had the opportunity to do my own record.
 So I just decided to use the same band, same sax player, same rhythm section; Idris Muhammad on drums, Gary King on bass, and Richie Resnicoff on guitar.
 So we were just trying to recreate that same groove, but as a funkier instrumental piece.
-I think it really work out great."
+I think it really worked out great."
 Bob James’ "Feel Like Makin' Love" reached #88 on the charts.

 Album credits include Idris Muhammad and “Bad” Steve Gadd on drums, Jon Faddis and Thad Jones on Flugelhorn, Richie Resnicoff on guitar, Bob James on keys, Ralph McDonald on percussion, Wayne Andre on trombone, Alan Rubin, Jon Faddis, Lew Soloff, Marvin Stamm, Thad Jones and Victor Paz on trumpet, Dave Friedman on vibraphone, Charles Libove, David Nadien, Emanuel Green, Gene Orloff, Harold Kohon, Harry Lookofsky, Joe Malin, Max Ellen, and Paul Gershman on violin.